-In short, the Fastpass Plus system works like this: Each day, you receive 3 Fastpasses to use in ONE park.
-Once you have used these 3 fastpasses, you can then continue to get additional fastpasses, by using designated kiosks in each park or by using your mobile device.
+Each day, every guest receives 3 Fastpasses that they can use in ONE park.
+Once you have used these 3 fastpasses, you can continue to get additional fastpasses, either in the same park, or in a different park (if you have the park hopper pass).

-When you are deciding your Fastpass times, much will depend on your plan for the day.
+When you are choosing your Fastpass times, you’ll need to think about your plan for that day.
 If you plan to be at a park all day long, your plan might be different than if you are going to park hop or leave a park early.
-We will break it down into a simple format that should be easy to understand.
+Because everyone’s touring plan is different, there’s not one simple answer to this question.
+So let’s take a look at the reasons why you might choose fastpasses in the morning, in the afternoon, and in the evening.

 FastPasses in the Morning: